 The German Shepherd Dog (GSD) became an official breed in 1899 due to the vision of its creator, Captain Max Von Stephanitz’.

 The German Shepherd is a very popular breed due to their courage, intelligence, beauty, loyalty, and assets as a working dog.

 This was done so the German Shepherd Dog would not be confused with humans who were Shepherds in Germany who tended to livestock.

 According to AKC registration statistics, the German Shepherd Dog consistently ranks in the top 3 most popular breed along with the Labrador Retriever and the Golden Retriever.

-3. The German Shepherd’s popularity stems from their versatility as family pets, certified service companions, protection dogs; police K-9’s and military working dogs.
+The German Shepherd’s popularity stems from their versatility as family pets, certified service companions, protection dogs; police K-9’s, and military working dogs.